Budyonnovsk hospital hostage crisis: Aftermath

 The government's handling of the hostage crisis was perceived as inept by many Russians.
+Hostages testified that many casualties were due to indiscriminate firing by security forces.
 The State Duma passed a motion of no confidence by a vote of 241 to 72; however, this was seen as purely symbolic, and the government did not resign.
 The debacle ultimately led to the resignations of FSB director Sergei Stepashin and interior minister Viktor Yerin on 30 June 1995.
+Yeltsin's absence during the crisis and the later mishandling of a similar hostage crisis in Dagestan raised serious questions of his leadership.
+A law was passed to prevent authorities from accepting terrorist demands while hostages were being held.

-The raid is widely seen as the turning point in the war.
+The agreement reached due to the raid is widely seen as the turning point in the war.
 It boosted morale among the hard-pressed Chechen separatists, shocked the Russian public, and discredited the Russian government.
 The negotiations sparked by the attack provided the Chechens with time to regroup and rearm.
 After peace talks broke down and hostilities resumed, Russian forces never truly regained a position of strength, and the war concluded in August 1996 with the signing of the Khasavyurt Accord.

-In the years following the hostage crisis, more than 40 of the surviving attackers were tracked down and killed, including Aslambek Abdulkhadzhiev in 2002 and Shamil Basayev in 2006.
+Basayev obtained caesium-137 from an x-ray machine taken in the raid, which was distributed around Moscow in the world's first act of radiological terrorism.
+In the years following the hostage crisis, more than 40 of the attackers were tracked down and killed, including Basayev in 2006 and his deputy Aslambek Abdulkhadzhiev in 2002.
 At least 20 were sentenced by the Stavropol territorial court to various terms of imprisonment.